2017-2018 Committee Assignments

 The teaching activities committee (TAC) advises the department on matters concerning the graduate and undergradute curricula.
 This committee reviews the department's course offerings, teaching assignments, and any proposed changes to our various program requirements and recommendations.
 The TAC may also play an active role in teaching-related issues that arise during the academic year.
 In addition to the committee members from the regular faculty, the TAC also includes representatives from the department (Van Bistrow, Stuart Gazes, David Reid), the College (Margot Dewey), and the student body (1 undergraduate and 1 graduate).

 The candidacy committee is responsible for administering the department's candidacy system which includes the graduate diagnostic exam that the department offers every autumn.
-Although the instructors of the first-year graduate course are also part of the system, the primary responsibility for ensuring that the system functions properly rests with this committee the Chair of which is given 1-course of teaching relief.
-In addition to the committee members from the regular faculty, the candidacy committee also includes the department's Executive Officer (David Reid) and is further assisted by the Graduate Affairs Administrator (Autym Henderson).
-Please review our candidacy exam page for more details.
+Although the instructors of the first-year graduate course are also part of the system, the primary responsibility for ensuring that the system functions properly rests with this committee the Chair for which this assignments counts as 1-course of teaching.
+In addition to the committee members from the regular faculty, the candidacy committee also includes the department's Executive Officer (David Reid) and is further assisted by the Graduate Affairs Administrator (Amy Schultz).
+Please review our candidacy page for more details.

 The entire Colloquium Committee is responsible for choosing a balanced, high quality series of colloquia for all three quarters of the academic year.
 The Chairman of the Colloquium Committee shall take primary responsibility for coordinating the dates of the invitations.